 Kelley M. Long, MBA

 Kelley joined OPHP in 2006.
 She is responsible for implementing the organization’s strategic plan.
 She oversees business and clinical operations of the organization as well as the fund development staff.
 She facilitates communication between officers and the organization’s Board of Trustees and staff.
 She prepares all reports for the organization including OPHP’s major funding entities, and provides communication to stakeholders and regulatory agencies.
 Kelley is also responsible for financial record keeping, billing services, operational plans, and all budgetary information.
 She has a Bachelor’s Degree in Business Administration from Capital University and a Master’s Degree in Business Administration from Ashland University.
-She currently serves as Co-Chair of the Funding Development Committee of the Federation of State Physician Health Programs' (FSPHP) and is a member of the FSPHP Finance Committee and the FSPHP Performance Enhancement Effectiveness Review Committee.
+She currently serves on the Board of Directors as Treasurer of the Federation of State Physician Health Programs' (FSPHP) and is a member of the FSPHP Finance Committee, Funding Development Committee, and the FSPHP Performance Enhancement Effectiveness Review Committee.

 Nelson H. Heise, MA, MS, PCC-S, LICDC-CS